16 Mar Slow Cooked Beef Cheek and Eggplant Casserole

 Cook until the onion is transluscent - this can take up to 10 - 15 minutes so stay with it and remain patient.

-Remove the onion and garlic from the pan with a slotted spoon and set aside.
+Remove the onion and garlic from the pan with a slotted spoon and place in the casserole pot.

-Increase the heat - add a little more oil if necessary and add some of the beef without crowding the pan.
+Increase the heat under the pan - add a little more oil if necessary and add some of the beef without crowding the pan.

-Lightly brown on all sides, remove from the pan and place with the onions while you finish cooking the beef.
+Lightly brown on all sides, remove from the pan and place with the onions and garlic while you finish cooking the beef.

 Add the tomato puree and the spices and herbs and simmer for a few minutes.